mikesamuel/template-tag-common/README.md

 function that calls `computeStaticHelper` as needed on the static portion and returns the result of applying `computeResultHelper`.

+By splitting tagged template processing into separate static analysis and dynamic value handling phases, we encourage granting privilege to the static portions which the developer specifies and treating with suspicion the dynamic values which may be controlled by an attacker.

 ### `trimCommonWhitespaceFromLines(strings, options)`

 Simplifies tripping common leading whitespace from a multiline